root-project/root/graf2d/doc/v604/index.md

 - When a text size was equal or smaller than 0 the PDF file was corrupted.
 - Small fix for fill patterns 1, 2 and 3.
+- When printing a coloured 2D histograms (with option COLZ) into a PDF or PostScript file, the preview on screen using many standard PDF previewer tools showed very thin white lines between the bins as well as in the color palette.
+  This made very ugly the final output.
+  This problem is due to bad implementation of anti-aliasing in these previewers.
+  A way to bypass this issue was to turn off the anti-aliasing in the previewer but then the rest of the document does not look nice.
+This problem is now bypassed with a fix in both PDF and PostScript output.

 ### TSVG